joe-principe/ttt/README.md

 3. Hard Minimax (uses the minimax algorithm to decide on its best move)
 4. Hard Cache (uses the minimax algorithm with a cache for faster processing)
 5. Hard Fastcache (uses the minimax algorithm with a cache that rotates the table for faster caching)
-6. Hard Alphabeta (uses fastcache along with alphabeta pruning to go even faster)
+6. Hard Alphabeta (uses alphabeta pruning during minimax to go even faster)
 7. Hard Precache (uses a premade cache for lookup rather than runtime caching)

 Implemented Difficulty Levels: